About

 The islands of the Bailiwick were subject to Roman rule and it is most likely that Christianity became established to some degree by the middle of the fifth century.
 From that time the islands were within the jurisdiction of the Bishop of Coutances.
 Circa 530, St. Sampson established a monastic diocese at Dol and was given authority by the King of France to minister in these islands.
 Papal Bulls in 1496 and 1500 purported to transfer the Islands from Coutances respectively to Salisbury and Winchester.
 However the islands remained in the Diocese of Coutances until 1568 when they were annexed to the Diocese of Winchester.

-The islands remain legally under the jurisdiction of the Bishop of Winchester.
-However, on 25 March 2014 the Bishop of Winchester delegated to the Right Reverend Trevor Willmott the episcopal oversight and functions reserved or assigned to him in all ecclesiastical legislation, canons, customs and protocols as apply in the Deanery of Guernsey (and confirmed this by a further instrument, dated 1 June 2019, which was issued on Bishop Willmott's retirement from the See of Dover).
-Bishop Willmott exercises the episcopal functions delegated to him in canonical obedience to the Archbishop of Canterbury and all clergy in the Deanery owe canonical obedience to the Archbishop.
+The islands remained legally under the jurisdiction of the Bishop of Winchester until November 2022.
+However, on 25 March 2014 the Bishop of Winchester haddelegated to the Right Reverend Trevor Willmott the episcopal oversight and functions reserved or assigned to him in all ecclesiastical legislation, canons, customs and protocols as apply in the Deanery of Guernsey (and confirmed this by a further instrument, dated 1 June 2019, which was issued on Bishop Willmott's retirement from the See of Dover).
 See below for more information about the relationship of the Deanery of Guernsey with the wider Church of England through the Diocese of Salisbury.

 The Church of England is the Established Church in Guernsey, Alderney and Sark.